 Irish coffee recipe – pure indulgence

-This recipe for Irish coffee brings you a taste of Ireland, best savoured when sipped from Irish coffee glasses.
+A taste of Ireland, best savoured sipped from Irish coffee glasses.

-There's nothing really traditional about this Irish coffee recipe – not if you expect a good few generations to have passed before something achieves the status of traditional.
-Certainly our ancestors of the 18th and 19th century wouldn't recognise it.
+There's nothing really traditional about this Irish coffee recipe not if you expect a good few generations to have elapsed before something earns the status of 'traditional'.
+Certainly our 18th- and 19th-century ancestors wouldn't recognise it.

 But while Irish coffee (or any coffee for that matter) wouldn't have been on the horizon of the majority throughout those years, the drink has become one of the symbols of Ireland.